 Filing Short or Long Form Schedule SE for Self-Employment Tax

-Remember that old saying that the only two things in life that are certain are death and taxes?
-Self-employment tax is based on the income of a business owner and it's collected for Social Security and Medicare.
+Self-employment tax is based on the income of a business owner and it's collected to cover deposits made for Social Security and Medicare.
 Schedule SE calculates the amount of self-employment tax owed by a business owner based on the profit or loss of his business during the tax year.
 It includes both a short form and a long form.

-Everyone pays Social Security and Medicare taxes, but how much and how you do it differs depending on whether you're self-employed or you work for someone else.
+Everyone pays Social Security and Medicare taxes, but how much you pay and how you calculate it differs depending on whether you're self-employed or you work for someone else.

 Who Is Considered Self-Employed for Tax Purposes?